IBM/knative101-eventing/step2/README.md

-# Use `Broker` and `Trigger` to manage events and subscriptions
+# Exercise 2: Use `Broker` and `Trigger` to manage events and subscriptions

-If we want to decouple event providers and consumers, we can use `Broker` and `Trigger` to manage events and subscriptions.
+If you want to decouple event providers and consumers, you can use `Broker` and `Trigger` to manage events and subscriptions.
 A broker is something in the middle of providers and consumers which receives events and forwards them to subscribers defined by one or more matching Triggers.
 A Trigger describes a filter on event attributes which should be delivered to an `addressable` object as event consumer.
 The events sent to broker follow a CNCF defined specification [CloudEvent](https://cloudevents.io/) which describes event data in a common way.

 ![](../images/knative-triggermode.png)

-In this lab, we create a `Broker` and a heartbeats event source.
-Events emitted from the event source will be sent to the broker.
-And then we define a `Trigger` to subscribe a Knative service to all events in the broker.
+In this lab, you create a `Broker` and a heartbeats event source.
+Events emitted from the event source are sent to the broker.
+And then you define a `Trigger` to subscribe a Knative service to all events in the broker.

 ## 1. Create a default `Broker`

 A Broker represents an event bus.
 There could be many brokers in the platform.
-The easiest way to create a `Broker` is to annotate your namespace, for example the default namespace, by:
+The easiest way to create a `Broker` is to annotate your namespace, for example the default namespace, by running the following command:

 ```text
 kubectl label namespace default knative-eventing-injection=enabled
 ```

-Expected output:
+The expected output is:
 ```
 namespace/default labeled
 ```

-Knative will then start a few pods in your default namespace to implement broker functionalities, e.g. receiving and forwarding events. you can verify them by running below command:
+Knative will then start a few pods in your default namespace to implement broker functionalities, e.g. receiving and forwarding events. you can verify them by running the following command:
 ```
 kubectl get pods
 ```

-Expected output:
+The expected output is:
 ```
 NAME                                              READY   STATUS    RESTARTS   AGE
 default-broker-filter-798df8bc75-77m2r            1/1     Running   0          43s
 default-broker-ingress-5fbb869648-q4xzb           1/1     Running   0          43s
 ```

-When these two pods are in running status, you can get your broker by:
+When these two pods are in running status, you can get your broker by running the following command:
 ```text
 kubectl get broker
 ```

-Expected output:
+The expected output is:
 ```
 NAME      READY     REASON    HOSTNAME                                   AGE
 default   True                default-broker.default.svc.cluster.local   14s